Documentation 7 min read

 Manually Tracking a Page View

-If you have disabled automatic page view tracking, you can trigger it manually.
-This is useful in SPAs with complex routing.
+If you have disabled automatic page view tracking (data-auto-track-pageviews="false"), you can trigger it manually.
+This is useful in SPAs with complex routing or custom navigation logic.

 // Syntax: skopos('pageview')